School transport campaign

 The school transport loophole

-There is also no legal obligation to provide free transport for under 5s, but a blanket refusal could be discriminatory.
-For example, if a four-year-old attends a special nursery school some distance from home and could not access education without transport.
+There is also no legal obligation to provide free transport for under fives, though a blanket refusal could be discriminatory, for example if a four-year-old attends a special nursery school some distance from home and could not access education without transport.

 What are we doing?